gborough/roscal/README.md

-- roscal_lib: A library with referential implementation of the OSCAL models, which aims to always track the latest OSCAL standard and primarily support roscal_cli and the building of OSCAL modela programmatically in Rust.
+- roscal_lib: A library with referential implementation of the OSCAL models, which aims to always track the latest OSCAL standard and primarily support roscal_cli and the building of OSCAL models programmatically in Rust.

 - roscal_cli: A command line tool for OSCAL model file manipulation, including but not limited to model file dissection, inspection, editing, merging and